Training Bursary FAQs

 Unfortunately we cannot fund in retrospect for courses that have already started.
 Unless of course you are applying for a second or third year.

-Can I apply for a course/ training I have already completed or started?
+Can I apply for a bursary when I have already started/ completed the course/ training?

 What if I apply for more than one course/training opportunity?